rawatankit90/Kafka/README.md

 ## Kafka Consumer

+Kafka

   * Kafka keeps track of what data a consumer has seen with offsets

   * Kafka stores offsets in a private internal topic

   * By default, commits are made async and done automatically.

   * Consumer groups rebalances when a consumer leaves or join the consumer group.
   * client.id is optional for consumers
   * group.id is mandatory for consumers.

     ![Consumer](consumer.png)
     ![Consumer](consumer_subscribe.png)